System Settings Email tab

 Track Outlook email by moving it to a tracked Exchange folder

-Frequently asked questions about synchronizing records between Microsoft Dynamics 365 for Customer Engagement apps and Outlook
+Frequently asked questions about synchronizing records between model-driven apps in Dynamics 365 and Outlook

 Set up email through server-side synchronization